apache/carbondata/docs/index/secondary-index-guide.md

 When a user executes a filter query, during the query planning phase, CarbonData with the help of `CarbonSITransformationRule`, checks if there are any index tables present on the filter column of query.
-If there are any, then filter query plan will be transformed such a way that, execution will first hit the corresponding SI table and give input to main table for further pruning.
+If there are any, then filter query plan will be transformed in such a way that, execution will first hit the corresponding SI table and give input to main table for further pruning.